linrax: A JAX Compatible, Simplex Method Linear Program Solver: Control Nudging for Robust Safety

-and apply Algorithm~\ref{alg:control_filtering} to generate a trajectory of refined reachable sets (shown in Figure~\ref{fig:vehicle_filtering}, left).
-Due to refinement, the bounds on the reachable set are much tighter than those of Figure~\ref{fig:bicycle_unrefined}, allowing a small ``nudge'' to entirely separate them from the obstacle.
-Thanks to the automatic differentiation made possible through \linrax{}'s compatibility with JAX, computing this nudge is straightforward to automate.
-We first quantify the size of the intersection $\ol \calR_t \cap \calO$:

-and sum these quantities over time to obtain a function $\textproc{SafetyCheck}$, mapping a feedforward input trajectory to a positive number if the reachable set intersects the obstacle or zero if there is no obstacle intersection.
-Finally, using JAX, we can use gradient descent with respect to $u_\mathrm{ff}$ to modify the input trajectory until $\textproc{SafetyCheck}(u_\mathrm{ff}) = 0$, giving a guaranteed safe trajectory.
-The modified trajectory produced in this way is shown in Figure~\ref{fig:vehicle_filtering}, right.

-In this example, the algorithm took $8$ gradient descent steps in $195$s (after $52$s of JIT compilation time).
-For now, \linrax{} only supports forward-mode autodifferentiation, which we suspect contributes to the relatively large computation time for this problem.
-Since the function \textproc{SafetyCheck} has a large number of input parameters (the nominal control inputs at the sampled time steps) and one output (the safety value), reverse-mode autodifferentiation may be better suited.
-Though we use Example~\ref{ex:bicycle} as a motivating case study, we emphasize that the core computational capabilities of \linrax{}---JIT compilation, GPU parallelization, automatic differentiation, and the ability to solve problems with dependent constraints---have a broad scope of possible control applications.
+and apply Algorithm~\ref{alg:control_filtering} to generate refined reachable sets (Figure~\ref{fig:vehicle_reachsets}, center).
+Informally, these matrices ``couple'' the position states with the heading angle, allowing refinement to exploit their connection through the dynamics.
+This tightens the bounds, allowing a small ``nudge'' to separate them from the obstacle.
+Thanks to JAX and \linrax{}'s automatic differentiation, computing this nudge is straightforward.
+We quantify the size of $\ol \calR_t \cap \calO$: $\max\left\{\sup_{x\in\ol\calR_t} o(x),0\right\}$, then sum over time to obtain a function $\textproc{SafetyCheck}$ mapping a feedforward input to a number that is positive if the reachable set intersects the obstacle and $0$ otherwise.
+Finally, we apply gradient descent in $u_\mathrm{ff}$ to modify the input until $\textproc{SafetyCheck}(u_\mathrm{ff}) = 0$, giving a robustly safe trajectory (Figure~\ref{fig:vehicle_reachsets}, right).
+This example took $8$ gradient descent steps in $195$s (after $52$s of JIT compilation).
+For now, \linrax{} only supports forward-mode autodifferentiation, which contributes to the computation time.
+Since \textproc{SafetyCheck} has many inputs (the nominal control inputs at the sampled time steps) and one output (the safety value), reverse-mode autodifferentiation may be better suited.
+Though we use Example~\ref{ex:bicycle} as a motivating case study, we emphasize that the core computational capabilities of \linrax{}---JIT compilation, GPU parallelization, automatic differentiation, and the ability to solve problems with dependent constraints---have a broad scope of control applications.